tannerlindsay/burrowhandbook/docs/Accommodations.md

 provided via message just prior to arrival.

 ### Front and Back Doors
-To open, press the "logo" on the lock, then enter the code, the press :heavy_check_mark:.
+To open, press the "logo" on the lock, then enter the code, the press the check mark.
 The door will automatically re-lock after 2 minutes.

 ### Garage